stagfoo/Bazza/README.md

 ease of sharing.
 We don't store any of your data outside of chrome.
 We want you to share your bookmarks through json file.

 ```
-npm run dev     //budo server
+npm start       // start dev server
 npm run build   // webpack build for testing with chrome
 ```

 ## Project Structure
 ```
+├── .config            | webpack configuration files
 ├── build              | The final folder used for chrome
 │   ├── manifest.json  | needed for chrome premissions
 │   ├── index.html     | a mindless wrapper
 │   └── bundle.js      | build by webpack
+└── src                |
     ├── components     | reusable components
     ├── containers     | view for routers made of components
     ├── utils          | put any random function here like logger
     ├── styles         | fairybread styles
     └── store
-    ├── reducers       | a place where reducers can run free
+    │  ├── reducers    | a place where reducers can run free
-    ├── router
+    │  ├── router
-    ├── states
+    │  ├── states
-    └── effects        | this is for outside effect like ajax or chrome calls
+    │  └── effects     | this is for outside effect like ajax or chrome calls
+    └── app.js         | application entry point
 ```

 ## Tasks